ModDocs/eureka/docs/index.md

 # Eureka
 Welcome to the documentation of Eureka.
+This is a progression mod.